Aug

 1 Peter 4:12-13

-In much of the world at this time of the end, the persecution will not only be spiritual but inevitably also political.
+In much of the world at this time of the end, the persecution will not only be spiritual but also inevitably political.

 Now, notice that the name “Ann” means “grace”, and “Kraja” is close to the Slavic word kraj which means “end”.
 For that matter, “Natalie” is Latin for “birth of the Lord”.

-Here, also, the demon is saying that his side now knows that every saint of God has been named by God in a meaningful way.
+Here, the demon is saying that his side now knows that every saint of God has been named by God in a meaningful way.

 In Isaiah 40:26, the Bible reads, “he calleth them all by names”.